ScoopThemes/scoopthemes.github.io/README.md

 All demos and examples, whether in a code project's repository or displayed on a Scoop Themes site, are released under the terms of [CC0](http://en.wikipedia.org/wiki/Creative_Commons_license){:target="_blank"}.

 CC0 is even more permissive than the MIT license, allowing you to use the code in any manner you want, without any copyright headers, notices, or other attribution.

-## Privacy and Policy ##

-Scoop Themes does not share personal information of any kind with anyone.
-We will not sell or rent your name or personal information to any third party.
-We DO NOT sell, rent or provide outside access to our mailing list or any data we store on this site.
-Any data that a user stores via our facilities is wholly owned by that user or business.
-At any time a user or business is free to take their data and leave, or to simply delete their data from our facilities.

-<span></span>